ansible/ansible/docs/docsite/rst/windows_winrm.rst

 Mapping a Certificate to an Account
 +++++++++++++++++++++++++++++++++++
-Once the certificate has been imported it needs to be mapped to the local user account.
+Once the certificate has been imported, it needs to be mapped to the local user account.

 This can be done with the following PowerShell command: